-The Royal College of Occupational Therapists (RCOT) is a charitable company limited by shares registered in England and Wales (company no. 01347374) and a charity registered in England and Wales (no. 275119) and in Scotland (no. SC039573).
+The British Association of Occupational Therapists Limited (BAOT) is a private company limited by guarantee without share capital registered in England and Wales (company no. 00392350).
 The company's registered office is Phoenix House, 106-114 Borough High Street, London SE1 1LB.